 In July 2013 I attended the NCKP Conference in Chicago from July 24 to 27.
 I was part of a panel discussing the process of interviewing transfer students, I introduced the wonderful Nancy Bachus before she gave her presentation on technique, and I also had the privilege of being on a panel with teachers from around the world, discussing the differences in piano pedagogy in different cultures as well as the common bonds between different teaching traditions.
 This conference was a whirl of meeting fabulous people and being terribly jet-lagged.
 [Note to self: in 2015 allow more than 24 hours to adjust to Chicago time!]

 You might also bump into me at various musical/theatrical/ events in Sydney.
 I rather enjoyed seeing Tim Minchin and Toby Schmitz hamming it up in Rosencrantz and Guildernstern Are Dead (back in August).
-And I’m looking forward to The Wharf Review in a week or two.
-Please don’t be shy about saying hello!
+And I loved The Wharf Review a few weeks later.
+But my absolute favourite theatre event of the year was Waiting for Godot, with Hugo Weaving and Richard Roxburgh – a production that continues to resonate with me a few months on.
+If you see me at a show please don’t be shy about saying hello!

 And of course, you may find me tweeting about music education, Australian politics, journalism, sport, apostrophes, literacy and goodness knows what else, under my Twitter handle @elissamilne; and some days I spend just a little too much time on Facebook (I’m the only Elissa Milne there, so far).
 Feel free to follow, friend, tweet and message me in either of these places.